 GeneCards Summary for DAZ4 Gene

 DAZ4 (Deleted In Azoospermia 4) is a Protein Coding gene.
-Diseases associated with DAZ4 include azoospermia and partial deletion of y.
-GO annotations related to this gene include RNA binding and nucleotide binding.
-An important paralog of this gene is DAZL.
+Diseases associated with DAZ4 include Azoospermia and Male Infertility.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and nucleotide binding.
+An important paralog of this gene is DAZ1.

 UniProtKB/Swiss-Prot for DAZ4 Gene

 RNA-binding protein that plays an essential role in spermatogenesis.
 May act by binding to the 3-UTR of mRNAs and regulating their translation.